-Let’s suppose that an investor places an AON order to purchase 200 shares of Microsoft common stock at $100 per share.
+Let’s suppose that an investor places an AON order to purchase 200 shares of Microsoft (see also our article on MANTA stocks) common stock at $100 per share.
 This means that the order is not filled unless all 200 shares are purchased for $100.

 The investor has specified both the number of shares and the price to fill the order.
 Considering the daily trading volume of Microsoft stock, this order would be easier to fill with just 200 shares.